peeyushsahu/sgRNA/README.md

 >   - **TCGA** (folder with each project has one folder with expression data inside)
 >   - **tools** (folder has tools used in analysis)

-## How to run
+## How to run the pipeline (Included results are generated using GRCh38)
+After cloning the repository,
-Clone the repository and add genome fasta (.fa) and gene annotation file (.gtf) from the reference genome in the genome folder.
+- add genome fasta (.fa) and gene annotation file (.gtf) from the reference genome in the genome folder
+- put your sequences to analyzed in the input folder.
+- if needed add more gene expression data in the TCGA folder

 If the overall structure is maintained then we don't have to do a lot.
+One **important thing is that we mount local directory data as /app/data**.
+This is important so we don't have to create very large images but of course that can also be done.

 ![1691357833316blob.jpg](1691357833316blob.jpg)

-### Inside docker
+### Inside/With Docker container
  After that we can start the pipeline.
 Let's build the image first.
 Goto the sgRNA directory and run following command.

 `docker build -t sgrna:version`